ninja7v/Traffic-Simulator/README.md

 ⚠️ Warning: this project is under constuction ⚠️

-⚠️ Incoming : Menu with QT + Car itinerary fixed + Sereval type of car + Traffic light optimizer ⚠️
+⚠️ The first release TS1 is coming soon! ⚠️

-**GUI for raad traffic simulation coded in C++ by Luc PREVOST and Claire PREVOST.**
+**GUI for road traffic simulation coded in C++ by Luc and Claire PREVOST.**

 ![traffic_simulator](https://user-images.githubusercontent.com/52052772/142062951-265998b8-a934-4cf3-bd30-fee10bccfbaa.png)